tjdwill/dbs/journal.md

 1. a function to perform a transaction between two `dbsc::Account` objects.
 0. a function to perform a deposit into a `dbsc::Account`.
-0. a function to perform a withdrawl from a `dbsc::Account`.
+0. a function to perform a withdrawal from a `dbsc::Account`.

 ## 4 July 2025